Gravity Payments

 That’s why it’s critical for you to understand your liquidity position and proactively prepare for the worst case scenario.
 Doing so will help your business meet operating and financial obligations, regardless of external circumstances.

-In this article, we’ll explain what liquidity is, how to calculate it, and share our top tips to improve your business’s liquidity and financial position.
+In this article, we’ll explain what liquidity is, how to calculate it, and the benefits of a strong liquidity position for your business.

 What is Liquidity?